 Will we have after-service coffee and refreshments?

-Coffee service in Frampton Fellowship Hall will resume on June 13 following the 9:30 a.m. service.
+Coffee is now being served in Frampton Fellowship Hall following the 9:30 a.m. service.
 Beginning in the fall, both coffee and snacks will be served.

 How will church meetings be handled?